Countries and regions

 Azerbaijan applied for membership to the World Trade Organisation in 1997 and the process is ongoing.
 Azerbaijan first needs to accomplish its accession before a Deep and Comprehensive Free Trade Agreement can be considered.

-With a view to supporting Azerbaijan's future WTO membership and subsequent eventual bilateral Deep and Comprehensive FTA, negotiations on upgrading the existing trade related provisions of the Partnership and Cooperation Agreement (non-preferential trade and investment agreement) were launched on 16 July 2010.
+With a view to supporting Azerbaijan's future WTO membership and subsequent eventual bilateral FTA, negotiations on upgrading the existing trade related provisions of the Partnership and Cooperation Agreement (non-preferential trade and investment agreement) were launched on 16 July 2010.

 Azerbaijan is receiving technical assistance from the EU to help it to prepare for WTO membership.

-All three South Caucasus countries benefit from the EU's Generalised Scheme of Preferences (GSP).
-Under the current GSP Regulation, applying from 1 January 2009, all qualify for the special incentive arrangement for sustainable development and good governance (GSP+), offering advantageous access to the EU market.
+Armenia and Georgia benefit from the EU's Generalised Scheme of Preferences (GSP).
+Under the current GSP Regulation, applicable since 1 January 2014, both qualify for the special incentive arrangement for sustainable development and good governance (GSP+), offering advantageous access to the EU market.

-Under the reformed GSP scheme, as of 22 February 2014 preferences for Azerbaijan will be deferred and Azerbaijan will revert to the standard "Most Favoured Nation" treatment.
+Under the reformed GSP scheme, as of 22 February 2014, the preferences for Azerbaijan will be deferred and Azerbaijan will revert to the standard "non-preferential" treatment.

-The new regime focuses preferences on poorer countries.
-Countries which are classified as “upper-middle income” economies by the World Bank for at least 3 years in a row, like Azerbaijan, have their preferences deferred.
+The new GSP regime focuses preferences on poorer countries.
+Countries which are classified as “upper-middle income” economies by the World Bank for at least three consecutive years, like Azerbaijan, have their preferences deferred.

-The EU supports closer trade and economic integration with the EU through the European Neighbourhood Policy and its Easter Partnership dimension.
-Armenia, Azerbaijan and Georgia each have an Action Plan.
+The EU supports closer trade and economic integration with the EU through the European Neighbourhood Policy and its Eastern Partnership dimension.
+Armenia and Azerbaijan have an Action Plan.
+In the preparation for entry into force of the Association Agreement, EU and Georgia prepared an Association Agenda, which replaces the Action Plan.

 - The Action Plans are a long-term reform agenda in various policy areas, including trade and trade-related matters.
 Both countries were required to speed up their efforts and demonstrate tangible results before negotiations on a trade area could be launched.

-- The reform process, in line with the Action Plans, continues for Armenia and Georgia in parallel to ongoing trade negotiations.
+- The reform process, in line with the Action Plans, continues for Armenia and Georgia.

 - The Commission / EEAS prepare annual reports where the progress made is assessed.
 For more information, see ENP progress reports.